Thrombocytopenia: Signs and symptoms

 Thrombocytopenia usually has no symptoms and is picked up on a routine complete blood count.
 Some individuals with thrombocytopenia may experience external bleeding, such as nosebleeds or bleeding gums.
-Some women may have heavier or longer periods or breakthrough bleeding.
+Some individuals may have heavier or longer periods or breakthrough bleeding.
 Bruising, particularly purpura in the forearms and petechiae in the feet, legs, and mucous membranes, may be caused by spontaneous bleeding under the skin.

 Eliciting a full medical history is vital to ensure the low platelet count is not secondary to another disorder.
 Ensuring that the other blood cell types, such as red blood cells and white blood cells, are not also suppressed, is also important.

 Painless, round, and pinpoint (1 to 3 mm in diameter) petechiae usually appear and fade, and sometimes group to form ecchymoses.
 Larger than petechiae, ecchymoses are purple, blue, or yellow-green areas of skin that vary in size and shape.
 They can occur anywhere on the body.

 A person with this disease may also complain of malaise, fatigue, and general weakness (with or without accompanying blood loss).
 Acquired thrombocytopenia may be associated with the use of certain drugs.
 Inspection typically reveals evidence of bleeding (petechiae or ecchymoses), along with slow, continuous bleeding from any injuries or wounds.
 Adults may have large, blood-filled bullae in the mouth.
 If the person's platelet count is between 30,000 and 50,000/μL, bruising with minor trauma may be expected; if it is between 15,000 and 30,000/μL, spontaneous bruising will be seen (mostly on the arms and legs).

 Causes

 Thrombocytopenia can be inherited or acquired.
+There are many causes.